nico-zn/Operator-Manual/sales/pricing.rst

 OpenJet automatically calculates flight times based on direct route between two airports.
 Aircraft performances can be set for each type of your company.
 See Manage your Fleet.

-If you are not satisfied with the flight time between two airports, you can manually set the flight time using the page Pricing -> Manual Flight Time List.
+If you are not satisfied with the flight time between two airports, you can manually set the flight time using the page **Pricing > Manual Flight Time List**.

 Pricing
 -------

-On the page Pricing -> Pricing Profiles, you can create, edit and manage pricing profiles.
+On the page **Pricing > Pricing Profiles**, you can create, edit and manage pricing profiles.
 Click on a profile to edit it.

 Copy from profile